krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/getstarted/get-started.md

 - render templates and expressions from the command line
 - quickly generate source code artifacts for new projects, components, pipes etc.

-Download the ngoy release ZIP from [here](https://github.com/krizzdewizz/ngoy/releases) and extract it to folder on your computer.
+Download the ngoy release ZIP from [here](https://github.com/krizzdewizz/ngoy/releases) and extract it to a folder on your computer.

 You may want to add this folder to the system's path.